imseandavis/Raspberry_Bush/README.md

 This is a project to help you create a Raspberry Pi cluster and demo DevOps practices from build/release to Chaos Engineering on it.
 According to a few friends, it's been deemed a Raspberry Bush.
 Credit for the name goes to Antony Zimzores.
 Check out the companion blog article [here](https://www.seanasaservice.com/blog/raspberry-bush).

 # Cost
- - Raspberry Pi 3B+ based cluster will cost around $850 for an 8 node cluster with the following specs: 28 Cores @ 1.4GHz / 7GB RAM / 896GB Storage (This Assumes a Lab Desktop, Master Node, and 6 Slave Nodes).
+ - Raspberry Pi 3B+ based cluster will cost around $850 for an 8 node cluster with the following specs: 28 Cores @ 1.4GHz / 7GB RAM / 896GB Storage (This Assumes a Lab Desktop, Master Node, and 6 Worker Nodes).
 Network is limited to 300MB max throughput as it's bound to the same bus as the USB.

- - Raspberry Pi 4B (4GB) based cluster will cost around $1000 for an 8 node cluster with the following specs: 28 Cores @ 1.5GHz / 28GB RAM / 896GB Storage (This Assumes a Lab Desktop, Master Node, and 6 Slave Nodes).
+ - Raspberry Pi 4B (4GB) based cluster will cost around $1000 for an 8 node cluster with the following specs: 28 Cores @ 1.5GHz / 28GB RAM / 896GB Storage (This Assumes a Lab Desktop, Master Node, and 6 Worker Nodes).
 If you need a bit more power, this build will also provide the benefit of a full 1GB network.

 # Build Materials
 There are two ways you can build this, I chose to go the Power over Ethernet (PoE) route as the switch I chose provided me with and additional two 1GB uplink ports (my chosen switch) and gave me the ability to consolidate the need for power into a single connection to the Pi.
 When I did the cost analysis, the additional price of the PoE Hats + PoE Switch was around $225 difference and gave me a cleaner look, less cables, 8 less power supplies, and 2 additional network ports.
 Feel free to use whatever switch you like as long as it doesnt exceed the INTERIOR dimensions of the case your using.
 Luckily I pulled spec sheets on all switches considered and found a fair compromise of what I wanted and kept things tidy and simple.
 I highly recommend the SanDisk Extreme Plus models as the performance is great and has the best perf/dollar ratio.